-Boat sales are still up in 2022 and if you have recently bought a new boat, you know that it is a big investment.
+Boat sales have been up for the past several years and if you have recently bought a new boat, you know that it is a big investment.
 However, when you are on the water and spending time under the sun with your family and friends, you know it’s worth it.
 And while the benefits of owning a boat outweigh its cost, you should take steps to protect your investment with a boat lift.
-One of the best ways to take care of your boat in 2022 is to get your boat lift installation before severe weather hits.
+One of the best ways to take care of your boat in 2023 is to get your new boat lift installation before severe weather hits.

 You Get Peace of Mind

 A boat left tied at the dock will have water bumping it around and can lead to wear and tear.
 Many times, the bow of a boat gets damaged this way leading to expensive repairs.
 I just read this on a forum today (see it here):

 “My boat crashed into this dock this weekend, and there are some serious gouges in the fiberglass on the bow.
 Gouged through the gel coat…I am worried about delamination of the fiberglass.”